Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Whānau ora, whānau oranga: Partnering with Māori individuals and whānau leading to positive health outcomes

-- Kaitiakitanga: Health service leadership and management underpinning health service responsiveness and effectiveness for Māori
+- Kaitiakitanga: Health service leadership and management underpinning health service effectiveness for Māori

-- Kaihaututanga: Strategies for innovative hauora Māori programme design, development and delivery
+- Kaihaututanga: Innovative hauora Māori programme design, development and delivery

 Textbooks are not required for this paper